lolivi/EFTD6Limits/README.md

 ```
 - You should get on screen "float weightBSM = {...};" and a pdf file for the plot.
 Copy it and save it for later.
 - You can also use quad_ratio_cuts.py, a file which cointains all the cuts from the ZZjj inclusive selection.
 It also has a function which rebins all the histograms from SM and BSM, so that there are no less than 5 events per bin.
-- If you're going to use this file, you'll have to rebin all the shapes for the cards.
 - You should get on screen the array used for the rebinned histograms, copy it and save it for later.
 - Now return to .../CMSSW_8_0_26_patch1/src/
 ```bash